An interactive novel

 I presented this project at the RMIT Games Showcase 2017.

-Three Antarctic cruise ships have gone missing.
-An entire Russian research base gone silent with no radio contact.
+Three tourist ships have gone missing.
+An entire Russian research base has gone silent.
 A private facility has been swept with an unknown pathogen.

 That’s only the tip of the iceberg.

-Starting with the mysteries creeping across the snowy landscapes.
+Starting with the mysteries creeping across the snowy landscapes of Antarctica.

 A small two week game prototype for a voice controlled game called Whispers.
 Two people in the team.
 In the game you fuel the flight of the butterfly by talking and/or screaming into a microphone and use the left and right directional keys to alter the direction in which it flies.
 If we were to continue the project we would add a narrative story for the player’s to read out loud to help motivate the player’s noise input.
 Thus the story and the narrative would both fuel the butterfly but enhance game play.